asvetliakov/Huject/Readme.md

 // Register class to interface.
 Constructor arguments from previous registration will be passed when resolving MyInterface as well container.register(MyInterface, MyInterfaceImplementation);

-// Container will catch error if you're trying to register incorrect implementation with interface container.register(MyInterface, WrongImplementation);  // error

 // Register interface to implementation with constructor arguments.
 Arguments will overwrite previous arguments registration for MyInterfaceImplementation container.register(MyInterface, MyInterfaceImplementation, ['accesskey', 'accesstoken']);